decentraland/adr/content/ADR-145-pick-realm-v2.md

 Some aspects that should be considered:

-- Resources: if a server is with the CPU at 90%, don't add more load to that server, same for memory
+- Resources: if a server has either CPU or memory at 90%, don't add more load to that server.
-- Catalyst version: if the version of the node is behind the network, it should be less eligible
+- Catalyst version: if the version of the node is behind the network, it should be less eligible.

 ## Solution Space Exploration

-The current implementation as described in [Realm Picking Algorithm ADR](/adr/ADR-86) is expansible by adding new links.
-In this proposal two new links need to be added: resources and version, as the traffic will need to be prioritized to instances that have the latest version and more resources available.
+The current implementation (as described in [Realm Picking Algorithm ADR](/adr/ADR-86)) is expansible by adding new links.
+In this proposal two new links will be added: resources and version, so that the algorithm can prioritize sending traffic to instances that have the latest version and more resources available.

 ## Specification